-Picea asperatavar.aurantiaca, as described in 1965 by Maxwell Tylden Masters (1833–1907), finalized by Boudewijn Karel Boom (1903–1980), in Manual or Cultivated Conifers, 10th edition, by Den Ouden & Boom, is commonly known as Orange spruce; as well as 白皮云杉 (bai pi yun shan) in the Chinese language.
+Picea asperatavar.aurantiaca, as described in 1906 by Maxwell Tylden Masters (1833–1907), finalized by Boudewijn Karel Boom (1903–1980), in Manual of Cultivated Conifers, 10th edition, by Den Ouden & Boom, is commonly known as orange spruce; as well as 白皮云杉 (bai pi yun shan) in the Chinese language.

 Notable traits that have a bearing on differentiating it from other specific varieties of Dragon spruce include: